I don't own these characters.

 "Would you go out with me?
 I mean, just once," Bonnie requested, still speaking in a low tone.
 She was scared of the answer and that was why her voice was so small.

+Kim's mouth dropped open.
 "Are you serious?"
-Kim asked in disbelief.
 She could not believe what she was hearing, but maybe she pushed Bonnie to it since she had pressed the issue.

+Bonnie gave a weak shrug.
 "Yeah.
 You think I'm saying all this crap for the hell of it?
 Go out with me just once.
 I mean, you might like it.
-If you don't, I'll never bring it up again," Bonnie bargained with the hope that it would work.
+If you don't, I'll never bring it up again," she bargained with the hope that it would work.
 She would show Kim a great time, even if she only had that one opportunity.
 Maybe it would give her a chance to sort out her feelings and maybe learn to live with her emotions.
-Yeah, she was not usually a pessimist when it came to herself, but she doubted that Kim was going to fall for her over one date.
+Yeah, she was not usually a pessimist when it came to herself, but she doubted Kim was going to fall for her over one date.
+This was not some fairy tale, after all.
 Still, it was better than nothing at all.